ZooPhobia: Release

 Although the comic was originally released in 2012, Medrano mentioned creating a webcomic in December 2010.
 The comic went on hiatus for an indefinite period in November 2016, reportedly because Medrano wanted to focus on developing her unpublished Angels and Demons arc of ZooPhobia into an animated series, which later became Hazbin Hotel.
 In April 2017, Medrano said that the comic would get a "complete reboot", and hinted at the same in a July 2018 Tumblr post.

+Future

-In September 2025, Medrano said she would like to do more with the webcomic's characters, possibly including more animated shorts and a graphic novel, the latter of which she had initially wanted to do as a college student.
+In September 2025, Medrano said that she would like to do more with the webcomic's characters, possibly including more animated shorts and a graphic novel, the latter of which she had initially wanted to do as a college student.
+A miniseries was announced at the 2026 LVL UP Expo.

 Short films

 "The Son of 666"

 On January 7, 2013, Medrano announced the development of an animated short film prequel to ZooPhobia as her thesis film for her third year at School of Visual Arts, to follow a younger Damian and his father Lucifer.
 Titled "The Son of 666", and written, directed, and animated by Medrano herself, the two-minute short film was released to her YouTube channel on April 15, 2013.